meta-control/mros_ontology/README.md

 ## The Ontologies

 The folder [**ontologies**](https://github.com/MROS-RobMoSys-ITP/metacontrol_ontology/tree/master/ontologies "MROS Ontologies") contains OWL2 files for the ontologies using OWL2 Functional Syntax.
 These files can be edited with any text editor or managed using a GUI-based tool like [Protégé](https://protege.stanford.edu/).
+The current structure is:

+- **TOMASys**: General systems ontology for component organization to reach objectives through functions.
+Here is defined the terminological components (TBox) through classes, properties and general rules.
+This is equivalent to the previous Metacontrol Ontology .
+- **MROS ontology**: TOMASys adaptation for MROS project ontology.
+TOMASys terminological components are extended with general error propagation rules and an object property to link components and function designs.
+Therefore, this ontology is the TBox that supports the specific pilot ontology.
+This is equivalent to the previous RobMoSys Ontology.
+- **Navigation-domain ontology**: Basic application-specific knowledge regarding navigation concepts.
+Assertion components (ABox) have been generated for usual navigation applications based on ROS2.
+This is equivalent to the previous Navigation Ontology.
+- **URJC Pilot ontology**: Ontology to capture application-specific knowledge, this is the assertion component (ABox).
+Here we define individuals and specific rules to transform the general knowledge of TOMASys into precise information for the pilot.

+Additionally a **TEST URJC** Pilot has been added for testing in Protege the ontology coherence.